Full registry example

 import { makeGrafastSchema } from "grafast";

-const schema = makeGrafastSchema({ typeDefs, plans });
+const schema = makeGrafastSchema({ typeDefs, objects });

 note